From Sickness to Health: How We Healed Our family.

 Rather common sense when it comes down to it; however, produce found in the grocery store, commercial produce, is not based in that common sense – it is based in profit.
 And in order to profit, commercialized produce focuses on raising the highest number of animals, with the minimal amount of costs; meaning a high number of animals are put into small enclosures, fed cheap grain, boosted with antibiotics to prevent sicknesses, and steroids to grow faster.
 The produce on the shelves ends up being low in nutritional value and shot through with chemicals; yet it’s what we buy and eat.
 No wonder the United States has a population with so many health issues – our commercial produce isn’t healthy!

 It wasn’t appetizing to come to the realization that what I thought was healthy food was actually unhealthy; but I did and I’m glad I did, as I realized that this type of food was not only hindering my daughter’s healing, but exacerbating her disease.
 So, I made the choice to start asking questions and to actively seek out foods for better health.

-What started as a need to help my daughter has grown into a mission to provide good, quality produce that can help people get the nutrients they need to maintain good health.
-We specifically raise our animals in open air pastures, with free-range access to good, nutrient rich vegetation, and ensure absolutely no steroids, hormones, or preservatives are given to them; the result: incredibly nutrient rich produce for those seeking to eat for health and healing!
-Good, clean produce has alleviated the symptoms of my daughter’s disease; it’s changed our outlook on what it means to be truly healthy; and we are proud to say our produce is helping others heal.
-Stop by our shop to learn more and try some our produce yourself!
+What started as a need to help my daughter has grown into a mission to provide good, quality animal products that can help people get the nutrients they need to maintain good health.
+We specifically raise our animals in open air pastures, with free-range access to good, nutrient rich vegetation, and ensure absolutely no steroids, hormones, or preservatives are given to them; the result: incredibly nutrient rich animal products for those seeking to eat for health and healing!
+Good, clean eating has alleviated the symptoms of my daughter’s disease; it’s changed our outlook on what it means to be truly healthy; and we are proud to say our animals are helping others heal.
+Stop by our shop to learn more and try some our meat yourself!